SyseAdmine/mol.help/README.md

 * consistent wording and naming across all modules
 * best user experience in reading the resulting Help (HTML)

-For now, first cleanups and improvements are done in folloeing modules:
+For now, first cleanups and improvements are done in following modules:

 * schart
 * sdraw